Enda Kenny: Return to the backbenches (2017–2020)

+TK Whitaker Award for Outstanding Contribution to Public Life

+In December 2017, Kenny was awarded the 'TK Whitaker Award for Outstanding Contribution to Public Life' at the 43rd annual Business & Finance Awards, at a ceremony in Dublin.
+Kenny was said to have delivered "a wide-ranging and truly fascinating speech" in which "he spoke of many of the trials, tribulations and highlights of his career, giving the crowd both ample cause for reflection, as well as many moments of laughter."

+Previous and subsequent winners of the award include Presidents of Ireland Michael D. Higgins and Mary McAleese and Irish actor Gabriel Byrne.

 Post-political activity

 Iarnród Enda (2021)

 He presented a six part Irish language television series about old Irish railway routes on RTÉ One in 2021, called Iarnród Enda.
 It commenced broadcasting on Monday 5 April 2021.
+Kenny donated his salary from the show to the Mayo Roscommon Hospice.

 Other activity

 In 2019, Kenny was appointed chair of the global advisory board of Dublin private equity firm Venturewave Capital.
 In August 2021, Kenny joined the board of Heneghan Strategic Communications, the lobbying and public relations agency run by Nigel Heneghan.
-In September 2021, he joined the board of Dublin-headquartered ‘mechanical tree’ firm Carbon Collect as a non-executive director.
+In September 2021, he joined the board of Dublin-headquartered 'mechanical tree' firm Carbon Collect as a non-executive director.

+Honorary doctorates

+Enda Kenny has been awarded at least three honorary doctorates for his services to public life in Ireland.
+These include an honorary Doctor of Laws (LLD) from the National University of Ireland (NUI), a Doctor of Laws from Queen’s University Belfast for his contribution to public service and an honorary doctorate from Dublin City University for his "extraordinary contribution to public life".